 Digital security is not an art form

 Sports clubs, production companies, galleries and other organisations within Media, Arts & Leisure collect a large amount of sensitive data.
 Perhaps you already have secure IT systems to handle this data.
 Unfortunately, we see that sensitive data continues to lie in unprotected folders in your systems.
 This typically happens after you have been in contact with employees and those around you via e-mail.
-To avoid this, it requires great data discipline from each individual employee – something that few have.
-This makes it difficult to comply with privacy regulations.

 Here are your sensitive data